kevinmeredith/http4s-book/ch2/ch2.md

                 // In this case, the "MonadError[F, Throwable]" allows for raising
                 // or handling Throwable's.
                 // http4s's code docs explain:
-                //  > A type that can be used to decode a Message EntityDecoder
+                //  > A type that can be used to decode a Message.
+EntityDecoder
                 //  > is used to attempt to decode a Message returning the
                 //  > entire resulting A.
                 // In this case, org.http4s.circe.CirceEntityDecoder.circeEntityDecoder